AckerlyXu/heima/articles/cosmos-db/social-media-apps.md

     }

 <!-- Not Available [Gremlin Graph API](../cosmos-db/graph-introduction.md) -->
+The User Statistics document can still be used to create cards in the UI or quick profile previews.

 ## The "Ladder" pattern and data duplication
 As you might have noticed in the JSON document that references a post, there are multiple occurrences of a user.
 And you'd have guessed right, this means that the information that represents a user, given this denormalization, might be present in more than one place.